vimpunk/cratetorrent/tests/README.md

   ```bash
   docker exec -ti transmission bash
   ```
-9. Inside the container, create the torrent metainfo file. **NOTE**: the file is not created not with the `.torrent` suffix on purpose!
-This is so that the Transmission daemon doesn't pick it up, as we have a root session in container and thus the file created will be owned by root, but the docker container was specified to run the daemon with the `UID` and `GID` of the host user (most likely not root), so the process would fail to read in the torrent file.
+9. Inside the container, create the torrent metainfo file. **NOTE**: The file is not created with the `.torrent` suffix on purpose!
+Since the Transmission container can only be run as root, the metainfo file is also created as root.
+   However, this would cause a permission denied error for the transmission container itself, as it is running as the specified user/group.
+   By not specifying the `.torrent` suffix, Transmission won't pick it up, so we get a chance to change its permissions before adding the suffix.
   ```bash
   transmission-create -o /watch/1mb-test.txt /downloads/complete/1mb-test.txt
   ```